 The answer to this question in one word is “Trust”.

-‘We have built our culture around “Trust”.
+“We have built our culture around “Trust”.
 It is included as one of the core behaviours and for us, it begins at the interview stage.
-HRLocker are a developing DDO (A Deliberate Development Organisation) where we put adult development at the centre of our strategy.
+HRLocker is a developing DDO (A Deliberate Development Organisation) where we put adult development at the centre of our strategy.
 It is what we use to build and grow our company every day.

-To build a great company culture you must first start with creating principles & behaviours, this is what we use to drive the business forward.
-We have 3 core principles & 3 core behaviours.
-These are subject to change and grow as your organisation does.’ says Adam Coleman, CEO of HRLocker.
+To build a great company culture you must first start with creating principles & behaviours, this is what we use to drive the business forward.”says Adam Coleman, CEO of HRLocker.

 You must first begin with what is fundamentally important to your business.
-What makes you different to everyone else, and what are you trying to achieve?
-With us, it starts with a statement…
+What makes you different to everyone else?
+What are you trying to achieve?

-When a new Principle or Behaviour is proposed, our senior management team discuss it.
-We decide if there is a need to develop a new Principle.
-If agreed, senior management decides on a draft Definition.
+When a new Principle or Behaviour is proposed, the senior management team should discuss it.

-When we have the title and the proposed definition, we workshop it with the rest of the employees in groups of no more than 20 people.
+Once the title and the proposed definition are set up, workshop them with the rest of the employees.
 Each workshop participant then puts forward suggestions on ‘what good looks like’ under that principle.
-When the workshops are completed, we mix all the findings and come up with an agreed ‘Title‘, ‘Definition’ and ‘what good looks like’.
-When it is completed, it will look like this:
+When it is completed, it should look like this: